 If the rooting medium has settled after watering, add a little bit more.

 Now, it’s time to cover the cuttings.
 There are lots of options to create a mini-greenhouse over your potential new plants.

-You can purchase cloches, like these available from Amazon.
+You can purchase cloches, like these available in 10-packs from Amazon.

 You can also cut the bottom two-thirds off of a milk jug or soda bottle and place it upended over the cutting.
 Or, place some chopsticks in the container and lower a plastic bag over the top.

 The point is that you’re trying to create a situation where the moisture is being kept in place in the soil and the air around your starts while they root.

 Put the cuttings in a spot where they will receive at least eight hours of indirect sunlight, but don’t put them anywhere that they will be hit with direct light.
 This will scorch the plants and they’ll die before they even get started.

 Every day, check things to make sure your new plants have enough moisture in the soil.
 Since they have a cover over them, they shouldn’t need additional water in the soil every day, but it’s smart to check to be sure.
 Mist the cuttings with water every day.

 After six to eight weeks if you planted in the spring, or up to 12 weeks if you planted in the fall, you’ll hopefully see new growth and if you give a cutting a little tug, it will resist if it has rooted successfully.